 These two classes have conflicting interests that inevitably express themselves through struggle.
 While the capitalists have their immense wealth and the state on their side, workers have their labor and superior numbers.
 In its drive for greater profit, capitalism forges together an ever-growing majority class of workers drawn from every nationality, gender, sexual orientation, religion, age and walk of life.
-They can organize together, withhold their labor and fight back against their class enemies.
+Socialists need to build on that legacy by confronting the abuse and harassment faced by working women today.